HIST 407/507:

 Avoid sending reports as attachments.

-Each member of the Research Group should print out the copies they receive for careful reading and annotation.
+Each member of the Research Group should print out the email texts they receive for careful reading and annotation.

-At the following Group meeting, we will all discuss the submitted texts.
+At the following Group meeting, we will all discuss that week's submitted texts.

 The "interlocutor" is the Research Group member responsible to open the discussion of the text and keep it moving along.